 The six medical schools of the University of California combine academic rigor with hands-on clinical experiences.
 They prepare graduates to succeed in fields that are continually advancing.

-Our Schools of Medicine train students to become the next generation of doctors at a time when health care providers are in high demand.
+Our schools of medicine train students to become the next generation of doctors at a time when health care providers are in high demand.
 But they do much more than that.
 Our educational curriculum and field experiences address some of the most pressing questions in health care and our society.

 UC schools ask you to tackle inequity, disease prevention and the health effects of a changing climate or a life in poverty.
 They ask—and expect—you to change the seemingly impossible into possibilities for all Californians and beyond.